boschrexroth/bodas-device-connectivity-samples/README.md

   snap remove <<snapname_version>>_armhf.snap --purge
   ```

-The following picture shows the high level architecture of our sample code during the test on the Rexroth Connectivity Unit.
-CAN1 is still connected to CAN2 and we still have an internal shell script which is generating CAN messages and sending those messages to CAN 2.
+The following picture shows the high level architecture of our sample code during the test on the Rexroth Connectivity Unit. can1 is still connected to can2 and we still have an internal shell script which is generating CAN messages and sending those messages to can2.
 Two 120 Ohm resistors per CAN-channel are needed to properly terminate the CAN-bus.

 ![Development Architecture][rcu-architecture]